 Now, if you want to get really really good at knowing what’s red and what’s green then yeah, brain training games might be flipping awesome.
 But really who wants that?
-Do brain training games truly train your breain in anything meaningful and quantifiable?
+Do brain training games truly train your brain in anything meaningful and quantifiable?

 I spent Thursday training my brain with Lumosity.
 I was shooting down birds.
 Then on Friday I was finding words that began with TO.

-According to Lumosity, the place that made these games, spending a few minutes playing makes you “Smarter and brighter”(somehow while real video games make you less intelligent. . . really, are they that different?
+According to Lumosity, spending a few minutes playing games makes you “Smarter and brighter”(somehow while real video games make you less intelligent. . . really, are they that different?
 I think not.).

 The idea is that playing games boosts your IQ.
 Tons of people buy into this idea and thanks to the commerciality of the prospect, major video game developers like Nintendo are doing similar things.

 Lumosity has grown 150% year on year since 2005.
 It has over 35 million players.
 In January the Lumosity app made $25 million.
 Though not quite as much as some of the top meditation apps, a sizable chunk of change.

 Lumosity was cofounded by Michael Scanlon, who left his PHd in Neuroscience at Stanford University.
 According to Lumosity’s head of communications, Erica Perng “The games are founded on the principles of neuroplasticity, the fact that the brain can reorganise itself to complete certain challenges.”
 Sounds great, that, reorganising your brain to be good at spotting which words are red.

-In the US they are used in schools and there’s some evidence that suggests that brain training games can help lower the chances of developing early onset dementia.
+In the US they are used in schools and there’s some evidence to suggest that brain training games can help lower the chances of developing early onset dementia.

 So, do brain training games really work?
 Is brain training real?